kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 'sha2:1j7C8s/wkIVp7pYG9ndGKhU2fjqW+6BNG+vz+fSDPYM='
 ```

-If a checksum already is associated to a data object, you can use the `checksum` attribute to see it.
+If a checksum already was associated to a data object, you can use the `checksum` attribute to see it.
+It won't be available if you only just set it with the `checksum()` method.

 ```py
 >>> obj.checksum